endroid/qr-code-bundle/README.md

 library.
 It provides the following features.

 * Configure your defaults (like image size, default writer etc.)
-* Generate QR codes quickly from anywhere via the factory service
+* Support for multiple configurations and injection via aliases
-* Generate QR codes directly by typing an URL like /qr-code/\<text>.png?size=300
+* Generate QR codes for defined configurations via URL like /qr-code/<config>/Hello
 * Generate QR codes or URLs directly from Twig using dedicated functions

 ## Installation